-The information in this announcement that relates to Exploration Results and Estimates of Mineral Resources is extracted from the ASX announcements (Original Announcements) dated 22 March 2023 ("Robust Maiden Gold Mineral Resource at Hobbes"), 8 December 2022 ("Final Diamond Drill Assay Results Return 20m at 3.25g/t at Hobbes Gold Prospect, Yarri Project"), 15 November 2022 ("Diamond Drilling Returns Encouraging Primary Gold Intercepts at the Hobbes Gold Prospect, Yarri Project"), 8 September 2022 ("Significant Gold Mineralisation in RC Drilling at Hobbes") and 14 March 2022 ("Prospectus") which are available at www.solsticeminerals.com.au.
-Solstice confirms that it is not aware of any new information or data that materially affects the information included in the Original Announcements and, in the case of Estimates of Mineral Resources, that all material assumptions and technical parameters underpinning the estimates in the Original Announcements confirms that the form and context in which the Competent Persons' findings are presented have not been materially modified from the original announcement.
+The information in this announcement that relates to Exploration Results and Estimates of Mineral Resources is extracted from the ASX announcements (Original Announcements) 3 July 2023 ("Drilling Delivers REO Results up to 0.97% & New Au Anomalism"), 22 March 2023 ("Robust Maiden Gold Mineral Resource at Hobbes"), 8 December 2022 ("Final Diamond Drill Assay Results Return 20m at 3.25g/t at Hobbes Gold Prospect, Yarri Project"), 15 November 2022 ("Diamond Drilling Returns Encouraging Primary Gold Intercepts at the Hobbes Gold Prospect, Yarri Project"), 8 September 2022 ("Significant Gold Mineralisation in RC Drilling at Hobbes") and 14 March 2022 ("Prospectus") which are available at www.solsticeminerals.com.au.
+Solstice confirms that it is not aware of any new information or data that materially affects the information included in the Original Announcements and, in the case of Estimates of Mineral Resources, that all material assumptions and technical parameters underpinning the estimates in the Original Announcements continue to apply and have not materially changed.
+Solstice confirms that the form and context in which the Competent Persons' findings are presented have not been materially modified from the original announcement.

-Appendix 1: Hobbes Project - Table 1 (JORC Code, 2012)
+Appendix 2: Hobbes Project - Table 1 (JORC Code, 2012)